 - Go to Settings > Mobile Data on the iPad Pro and switch off the mobile data for Lightroom CC and Photos (syncing Raw files with anything other than fast Wi-Fi is not a good idea).
 I had uploaded 16 GB of Raw files before I had even found this option.

 - Go to System Preferences > iCloud > Photos.
-Click on the Options button and uncheck the iCloud Photo Library option on any computer that you don’t want your Raw images from your iPad to end up on.
+Click on the Options button and uncheck the iCloud Photo Library option on any computer or mobile device that you don’t want your Raw images from your iPad to end up on.

 - Download Lightroom CC to your iPad Pro and Sign in to your Creative Cloud account.